Bald Eagles: A Majestic Mystery

 CPW biologists even built artificial steel nests that they erected in trees to attract mating eagles.
 The first pair set up housekeeping in an artificial nest at Barr Lake in the South Platte River valley northeast of Denver in 1986 and began fledging eaglets.

-“We’ve always had a nesting pair since 1986,” said Michelle Seubert, CPW’s park manager at Barr Lake.
+“We’ve always had a nesting pair since 1986,” said Michelle Seubert, CPW’s park manager at Barr Lake State Park.
 “And we’ve had 54 eaglets fledge from Barr Lake.”

 Seubert said dozens of bald eagles enjoy a communal roosting area at Barr until the park’s nesting pair decide to lay eggs, usually around Valentine’s Day.
 Then the pair, who mate for life, drive off all other eagles from their territory and settle in for a 35-day incubation period in which the eggs are never left alone in the nest.